RogerDev/Because/README.md

     gen = synth.Gen('models/M3.py')
     gen.generate(1000) # generate 1,000 multivariate records

+Programs that want to produce data inline without intermediate files can use an alternate form of the constructor, and use the 'samples()' method.
+See synth/test/genTest.py for an example of this.

+### Synth Model File Format

+See synth/models/example.py for an annotated example of a model file.

 ## References:

 [1] Mackenzie, D. and Pearl, J. (2018) _The Book of Why._ Basic Books.